stimulus-use/stimulus-use/README.md

 **Composing**

-When you need multiple behaviors or you are already extending your controller from another one.
-You can easily add new behavior with the `use` functions.
+When you need multiple behaviors or you are already extending your controller from another one, you can easily add new behavior with the built-in `use` functions.

 ```js
 import { Controller } from 'stimulus'